actix/actix-web/guide/src/qs_5.md

 # URL Dispatch

-URL dispatch provides a simple way to map URLs to `Handler` code using a simple pattern matching language. *Regex* crate and it's [*RegexSet*](https://doc.rust-lang.org/regex/regex/struct.RegexSet.html) is being used for pattern matching.
+URL dispatch provides a simple way to map URLs to `Handler` code using a simple pattern matching language.
 If one of the patterns matches the path information associated with a request, a particular handler object is invoked.
 A handler is a specific object that implements `Handler` trait, defined in your application, that receives the request and returns a response object.
 More information is available in [handler section](../qs_4.html).